 Enjoy your local theaters.
 Check your local newspaper or theater website to see what plays, musicals, concerts, or family-friendly comedy shows will be playing during your planned Staycation time, then book tickets and plan for an evening at the theater.

 Be sure to take lots of pictures and let the kids help to create a scrapbook of memories.
 Don’t be surprised when they call it the best family vacation ever!

-Yesterday: Best Inexpensive™ Dishwasher
+PREVIOUSLY: Best Inexpensive™ Dishwasher